Tensegrity: Core concept

 Because of these patterns, no structural member experiences a bending moment and there are no shear stresses within the system.
 This can produce exceptionally strong and rigid structures for their mass and for the cross section of the components.

-The loading of at least some tensegrity structures causes an auxetic response and negative Poisson ratio, e.g. the T3-prism and 6-strut tensegrity icosahedron.
+These principles collectively enable tensegrity structures to achieve a balance of strength, resilience, and flexibility, making the concept widely applicable across disciplines including architecture, robotics, and biomechanics.

+Early example

 A conceptual building block of tensegrity is seen in the 1951 Skylon.
 Six cables, three at each end, hold the tower in position.
 The three cables connected to the bottom "define" its location.
 The other three cables are simply keeping it vertical.

-A three-rod tensegrity structure (shown to the right) builds on this simpler structure: the ends of each green rod look like the top and bottom of the Skylon.
+A three-rod tensegrity structure (shown above in a spinning drawing of a T3-Prism) builds on this simpler structure: the ends of each green rod look like the top and bottom of the Skylon.
 As long as the angle between any two cables is smaller than 180°, the position of the rod is well defined.
-While three cables are the minimum required for stability, additional cables can be attached to each node for aesthetic purposes or to build in additional stability.
-For example, Snelson's Needle Tower uses a repeated pattern built using nodes that are connected to 5 cables each.
+While three cables are the minimum required for stability, additional cables can be attached to each node for aesthetic purposes and for redundancy.
+For example, Kenneth Snelson's Needle Tower uses a repeated pattern built using nodes that are connected to 5 cables each.

 Eleanor Heartney points out visual transparency as an important aesthetic quality of these structures.
 Korkmaz et al. has argued that lightweight tensegrity structures are suitable for adaptive architecture.

 Applications

+Architecture

 Tensegrities saw increased application in architecture beginning in the 1960s, when Maciej Gintowt and Maciej Krasiński designed Spodek arena complex (in Katowice, Poland), as one of the first major structures to employ the principle of tensegrity.
 The roof uses an inclined surface held in check by a system of cables holding up its circumference.
 Tensegrity principles were also used in David Geiger's Seoul Olympic Gymnastics Arena (for the 1988 Summer Olympics), and the Georgia Dome (for the 1996 Summer Olympics).
 Tropicana Field, home of the Tampa Bay Rays major league baseball team, also has a dome roof supported by a large tensegrity structure.

 On 4 October 2009, the Kurilpa Bridge opened across the Brisbane River in Queensland, Australia.
 A multiple-mast, cable-stay structure based on the principles of tensegrity, it is currently the world's largest tensegrity bridge.

+Robotics

 Since the early 2000s, tensegrities have also attracted the interest of roboticists due to their potential to design lightweight and resilient robots.
 Numerous researches have investigated tensegrity rovers, bio-mimicking robots, and modular soft robots.
 The most famous tensegrity robot is the Super Ball Bot, a rover for space exploration using a 6-bar tensegrity structure, currently under developments at NASA Ames.